glycerine/rpc25519/README.md

 rpc25519: ed25519 based RPC for Go/golang
 ==========

-* Recent News (2024 December 28): request cancellation support with context.Context
+* Recent News (2024 December 28): remote cancellation support with context.Context

-Recently implemented: context.Context based cancellation.
+We recently implemented (in v1.2.0) remote call cancellation based on the standard library's context.Context.

-details:
+The details:

 If the client closes the cancelJobCh that was supplied to a previous SendAndGetReply()